apiato/documentation/_docs/features/authentication.md

 <a name="how-to-get-access-token-using-oauth-20"></a>
 ## How to get Access Token using OAuth 2.0

+1) Generate client_id & client_secret.
+Continue reading below for details "For first-party clients".

+2) Use the generated client to call this oauth/token endpoint `http://api.apiato.test/v1/oauth/token`

 All the Auth Endpoints are documented.
 Go to [Documentation Generator Page]({{ site.baseurl }}{% link _docs/features/api-docs-generator.md %}) to see how you can generate the API documentation, and read them.